-The accompanying parent company only financial statements are intended only to present the financial position, results of operations and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
-The standards, procedures and practices to audit such parent company only financial statements are those generally accepted and applied in the Republic of China.
+The accompanying consolidated financial statements are intended only to present the financial position, results of operations and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
+The standards, procedures and practices to audit such consolidated financial statements are those generally accepted and applied in the Republic of China.

-Accordingly, the accompanying parent company only financial statements and report of independent accountants are not intended for use by those who are not informed about the accounting principles or auditing standards generally accepted in the Republic of China, and their applications in practice.
+Accordingly, the accompanying consolidated financial statements and report of independent accountants are not intended for use by those who are not informed about the accounting principles or auditing standards generally accepted in the Republic of China, and their applications in practice.
 As the financial statements are the responsibility of the management, Ernst & Young cannot accept any liability for the use of, or reliance on, the English translation or for any errors or misunderstandings that may derive from the translation.

-English Translation of Parent Company Only Financial Statements Originally Issued in Chinese
+English Translation of Consolidated Financial Statements Originally Issued in Chinese

-TATUNG SYSTEM TECHNOLOGIES INC. PARENT COMPANY ONLY BALANCE SHEETS
+TATUNG SYSTEM TECHNOLOGIES INC. AND SUBSIDIARIES CONSOLIDATED BALANCE SHEETS